rstudio/connectapi/README.md

 RSTUDIO_CONNECT_API_KEY=my-secret-api-key
 ```

-These values will be used automatically if defined in your R session.
+These environment variable values will be used automatically if defined in your R session.

 ```r
 library(connectapi)